English Revision Classes for Year 12 Mainstream English to Prepare for the English Exam in October 2024

 • Chronicle of a Death Foretold novel by Gabriel Garcia Marquez

-• Much Ado About Nothing play by William Shakespeare
+• Twelfth Night play by William Shakespeare

 • We Have Always Lived in the Castle novel by Shirley Jackson